PascalVallaster/background-changer/README.md

 # background-changer
-Script for changing your desktop's backgroud on startup.
+Script for changing your desktop's backgroud after startup.